bitterjug/devjournal/devjournal.markdown

 we quite the browser between scenarios?
 And make thisa new scenario.
 It doesn't feel like a new feature to me.

+The previously unused "Given a User" step now opens a new browser instance.
+And `after_feature()` tries to close any open `context.browser` .

 ### 11:45

+# Vim

 - [ ] Hide ve files and ropeproject from Unite Ctrl-P file list